-Sasha Rozansky is an associate solicitor at Deighton Pierce Glynn.
-She was recruited as a caseworker by Pierce Glynn in 2008 before completing her training contract with the firm and qualifying as a solicitor in 2012.
-Prior to joining Pierce Glynn, Sasha worked in the not-for-profit legal advice sector for five years, including at a law centre, the Citizens Advice Bureau and a major housing association.
+Sasha has been working for DPG since 2008; initially as a caseworker and since 2012 as a solicitor.
+Prior to joining DPG, Sasha worked in the not-for-profit legal advice sector for six years, including at a law centre, the Citizens Advice Bureau and a major housing association.

-Using creative public law, EU and human rights arguments, Sasha has been able to secure life-saving hospital treatment for foreign nationals, accommodation for homeless families, social services support for migrants with physical disabilities or poor mental health, financial support for destitute asylum seekers and refused asylum seekers, support for care leavers and welfare benefits for EU nationals and their family members.
-Sasha has also been successful in getting public bodies to agree to carry out equality impact assessments where proposed cuts to services would greatly affect vulnerable groups.
-This has included getting Lambeth council to agree to reinstate the full benefits of the Taxicard scheme to their residents, and carry out a consultation and equality impact assessment the proposed changes would have on people with severe disabilities, as well as getting NHS Haringey to carry out an equality impact assessment in relation to the interpreting services it provides to patients at GP surgeries, following a number of clients reporting that they were being denied access to proper care from their GPs.
+Using creative public law, EU and human rights arguments, Sasha has been able to secure life-saving hospital treatment for foreign nationals, accommodation for homeless families, social services support for migrants with physical disabilities or poor mental health, financial support for destitute asylum seekers and support for care leavers.
+Outside the field of migrant support, Sasha has also worked on cases involving complex mental capacity issues, and is presently instructed by the Official Solicitor on behalf of a young woman whose prolific and life-threatening self-harming in prison custody has led to an Article 2 investigation commissioned by the Ministry of Justice.
+Sasha has also been successful in challenging consultations and equality impact assessments, or the lack thereof, where proposed cuts to services would greatly affect large groups of vulnerable people.
+This has included: Lambeth council agreeing to reinstate the full benefits of the Taxicard scheme to their residents; NHS Haringey carrying out an equality impact assessment in relation to the interpreting services it provides to patients at GP surgeries; and a major NHS Trust withdrawing its decision to close all of its specialist mental health support services.

 Significant cases in which Sasha has acted include:

-Pryce v LB Southwark – Test case at the Court of Appeal on the application of Article 20 on the Treaty on the Functioning of the European Union (TFEU) and the Court of Justice of the European Union’s decision in Zambrano.
+Pryce v LB Southwark – Test case at the Court of Appeal on the application of Article 20 on the Treaty on the Functioning of the European Union and the Court of Justice of the European Union’s decision in Zambrano

-R (M) v Guys and St Thomas’ NHS Trust – Judicial review using EU law of refusal to give life saving cancer treatment to the primary carer of a British child.
+R (M) v Guys and St Thomas’ NHS Trust – Judicial review challenging the refusal to give lifesaving cancer treatment to the primary carer of a British child